ys7yoo/PyBasic/README.md

 ```
 Type your password and keep this window opened.

-3. In a web browse and open the address provided by the notebook.
+3. In a web browse and open the address and port (default is 8888) provided by the notebook.

+See [here](https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh) for more information.

 ## Matplotlib issue on Mac OSX ([link](https://stackoverflow.com/questions/2512225/matplotlib-not-showing-up-in-mac-osx))